Workplace Burnout Support: When High-Functioning Burnout Sits at the Desk Next to You

 Why it slips under the radar

 Psychologist Christina Maslach, whose research defined the modern understanding of burnout, describes it as a combination of emotional exhaustion, depersonalisation, and reduced professional efficacy.
-In high-functioning burnout, those signs appear slowly, often disguised as “just a busy period.”
+In high-functioning burnout, those patterns often emerge gradually and are easily explained away as pressure, workload, or “just a busy period.”

 A 2023 CIPD Health and Wellbeing at Work survey found that presenteeism, or turning up despite feeling unwell, is now more common than sickness absence.
-This means many employees are burning out long before absence is ever considered.
+Many people continue performing at a high level professionally despite being emotionally exhausted.

 The Health and Safety Executive’s 2024 figures show that stress, depression and anxiety now account for over half of all work-related ill-health cases in the UK - a steady rise since 2020.